JonasHellgren/JavaBasics/out/production/java-fundamentals/effective_java/D_classes_and_interfaces/notes.md

 * Item 23: Prefer class hierarchies to tagged classes
 * Item 24: Favor static member classes over nonstatic

+      A static inner class does not need any outer class reference to access the member variables

 * Item 25: Limit source files to a single top-level class